MartinWeindel/presto-kudu/README.md

 The [Presto](https://prestodb.io/) Kudu connector allows querying, inserting and deleting data in [Apache Kudu](https://kudu.apache.org/)

 ## Compatibility
-The connector is compatible with Kudu 1.4.0 and 1.5.0
+The connector is compatible with Kudu version 1.4.0 and 1.5.0, and Presto versions >= 0.181

 ## Installation